Vonage/vivid-3/libs/components/src/lib/accordion-item/README.md

 ### Icon

 Add the `icon` attribute to add an icon to the heading.
-Note that `icon` will override the leading indicator.

 - Type: `string`
 - Default: `''`